 6. Small rear window

-What is best Hybrid hatchback vehicle in the Market?
+What is the Best Hybrid Hatchback Vehicle in the Market?

 First Documented Hybrid Battery Failure in Prius C